saloniamatteo/csnake/README.md

 You can move the snake with Vim keys (hjkl), and the arrow keys.

 Initially written on April 9, 2021.
-Current version can be found in `csnake.c`
+Current version can be found in `csnake.c`, or by running `make version`

 ## Features
 `csnake` shows four values in the top-left corner: